sllam/comingle/README.md

 program in a ensemble-centric manner, rather than in the traditional node-centric manner, where separate communicating code is written for each participating node.

-CoMingle is greatly influenced by Linear Meld, a distributed logic programming for distributed graph algorithms.
-It is based on committed-choice multiset rewriting and is founded on linear logic, and also a descendant of CHR (Constraint Handling Rules), a constraint programming language targeting traditional constraint solving problems.
-CoMingle extends CHR with multiset comprehension, explicit locations, and mechanisms (known as triggers and actuators) that allows its decentralized multiset rewriting semantics to interact with an Android application.
+CoMingle is greatly influenced by Join Patterns, Constraint Handling Rules and Linear Logic, specifying distributed computations as rewriting rules among multisets of events.
+Events are parametric on computing locations, defining CoMingle's ability to express decentralized computations in an ensemble of computing devices.
+Other features include multset comprehension patterns and non-linear pattern matching, that in combination, makes CoMingle a highly declarative coordination language for orchrestrating complex decentralized computations.

+CoMingle integrates with Android applications through a mechanism known as triggers and actuators: triggers allow the Android application to signal external events to the CoMingle rewriting semantics, while actuators allow CoMingle to impose external side-effects (through callback operations) from events that occur during its rewriting.

+In all, CoMingle programs not only represent easy to read declarative specifications of a decentralized ensemble, it is executable and provides an intuitive interface to your Android applications.

 Publications
 ============